kewisch/ical.js/CONTRIBUTING.md

 Tests
 -----
-To make sure there are no regressions, we use unit testing and continuous integration via Travis.
+To make sure there are no regressions, we use unit testing and continuous integration via Github Actions.
 Sending a pull request with a unit test for the bug you are fixing or feature you are adding will greatly improve the speed of reviewing and the pull request being merged.
 Please read the page on [running tests] in the wiki to set these up and make sure everything passes.